 Colleen Holmes Learning & Development, which specialises in dealing with indigenous people, join with CIS to conduct education initiatives.
 Students build language, literacy, numeracy, and computer skills at their own pace through the Skills Explorer learning programme.
 It helps them enhance their employment chances and opens new doors to positive change in all parts of their lives.
 Find out more about the program here.

 Adult and child literacy and numeracy rates in Aboriginal and Torres Strait Islander communities are significantly lower than the national average, with regional and remote communities suffering the most.
 These abilities serve as the foundation for learning and are necessary for work and engagement in daily life.

 Because reading, writing, and arithmetic are required in practically every job capacity, a lack of education provides a barrier to employment.
-This has a tremendous impact on a person’s earning potential, as well as their and their families quality of life.
-The low socioeconomic position is linked to a slew of other difficulties, including physical and mental health, income, and lifespan.
+This tremendously impacts a person’s earning potential and their and their family’s quality of life.
+Low socioeconomic status is linked to many other difficulties, including physical and mental health, income, and lifespan.

 We improve individual outcomes and help the entire community by strengthening core language, reading, and numeracy skills.
 Education is a means of empowering oneself and expanding one’s horizons.
 We can close the gap in inequality and make a positive difference in people’s lives.